slowproj/slowdash/docs/Installation.md

 | CouchDB            | couchdb  |
 | MongoDB            | pymongo  |
 | System Resource (*) | psutil      |
-*) "System Resource" is a a pseudo-database, responding to queries for CPU, memory and disk usage etc.
+*) "System Resource" is a pseudo-database, responding to queries for CPU, memory and disk usage etc.

 See [Data Binding section](DataBinding.html) for details.